John E. Sindoni

 John E. Sindoni is a seasoned commercial litigator, having worked on cases involving the antitrust laws, breach of contract, business torts, and intellectual property.
 He has also advised clients on compliance with antitrust and trade regulation laws.

-In the area of antitrust law, he is currently involved in the firm's representation of the plaintiffs in In re: Interior Molded Doors Antitrust Litigation, Lead Civil Action No. 3:18-cv-00718-JAG (E.D.
-Va.), the City of Philadelphia Board of Pensions in In re Foreign Exchange Benchmark Rates Antitrust Litigation, No. 13-cv-7789 (S.D.N.Y.), and an end-payer plaintiff in class action litigation involving an alleged conspiracy among generic drug manufacturers to reduce competition and fix prices for generic drugs, in In re Generic Drugs Antitrust Litigation, MDL No. 2724, 16-MD-2724 (E.D.
+In the area of antitrust law, he is currently involved in the firm's representation of the hospital plaintiffs in In re Da Vinci Surgical Robots Antitrust Litigation, No. 3:21-cv-03825-VC (N.D.
+Cal.),, the City of Philadelphia Board of Pensions in In re Foreign Exchange Benchmark Rates Antitrust Litigation, No. 13-cv-7789 (S.D.N.Y.), and an end-payer plaintiff in class action litigation involving an alleged conspiracy among generic drug manufacturers to reduce competition and fix prices for generic drugs, in In re Generic Drugs Antitrust Litigation, MDL No. 2724, 16-MD-2724 (E.D.
 Pa.).
-Prior antitrust matters include In re Domestic Drywall Antitrust Litig., MDL No. 2437 (E.D.
+Prior antitrust matters include In re Interior Molded Doors Antitrust Litigation, Lead Civil Action No. 3:18-cv-00718-JAG (E.D.
+Va.), an antirust class action involving a conspiracy to fix the price of interior molded doors, where Mr. Sindoni was actively involved in all aspects of the litigation in connection with Boni, Zack & Snyder’s appointment as co-lead counsel for the direct purchaser class, and In re Domestic Drywall Antitrust Litig., MDL No. 2437 (E.D.
 Pa.), an antirust class action involving a conspiracy to fix the price of domestic drywall, where Mr. Sindoni was responsible for the plaintiffs’ third-party discovery of domestic and international trade associations and industry financial analysts.

 Mr. Sindoni also handles class actions representing authors.
 In Keiler et al. v.
 Harlequin Enterprises Ltd. et al., No. 12-5558 (S.D.N.Y.), a class action challenging Harlequin’s methodology for calculating e-book royalties, Mr. Sindoni was responsible for briefing an appeal in the Second Circuit Court of Appeals that reversed the trial court's order dismissing the complaint.
 After the case was remanded back to the trial court, he was involved in discovery and mediation, which led to a class-wide settlement.
 In connection with the firm’s representation of a class of freelance writers in a class action against the leading electronic databases in In re Literary Works in Electronic Databases Copyright Litigation, MDL No. 1379 (S.D.N.Y.), Mr. Sindoni handled the dispute resolution process that resolved the claim disputes raised by hundreds of participating print publications submitted as part of the settlement.